‹ Back to Insights

 OEMs Must Have Alignment Around the Surface Science

 Surface quality control will remain elusive until efforts are made to standardize processes that measure, monitor, and optimize cleanliness across all suppliers who come in contact with the surfaces in question.
-Only by ensuring consistent quality can manufacturing deliver a dependable end product with minimal risk and rework.
+Manufacturing can only deliver a dependable end product with minimal risk and rework by ensuring consistent quality.

 The only way to do this effectively is to align suppliers and processes around surface science.
-It’s critical that all parties understand the materials being used and why, as well as the properties that need to be present, so that the material’s surface quality is assured of meeting manufacturing specifications.
+It’s critical that all parties understand the materials being used and why and the properties that need to be present so that the material’s surface quality is assured of meeting manufacturing specifications.

 Achieving this requires the right surface science tools and surface intelligence – data gathering and analysis using a common language so that all business units and disciplines can make use of that data and communicate clearly and accurately to minimize misunderstandings and quickly address any issues.
-This may require OEMs to change the way they think about their product components, product quality, and perhaps even the need to work with a partner that has surface science expertise.
+This may require OEMs to change how they think about their product components and product quality, and perhaps even the need to work with a partner with surface science expertise.
 Surface intelligence allows OEMs to make changes with confidence and enables the supplier to prove the quality and value of their work.

 Suppliers Need to Meet the OEM's Requirements